ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-02.md

 Here, the speaker draws parallels with React’s concurrency model and Next.js’s server components.
 They underscore that many of the advanced data or streaming ideas emerged from React’s long R&D cycles.
 Nevertheless, SolidStart’s early emphasis on signals provided a more direct route to stable SSR.

-A second paragraph notes that Next.js has become a powerhouse, shaping community expectations.
+This section notes that Next.js has become a powerhouse, shaping community expectations.
 Yet SolidStart retains platform-agnostic ideals, supporting multiple deployments without vendor lock-in.
 This flexibility resonates with teams that want React-like ergonomics minus the corporate constraints.

 ### 03:48:00 - 03:54:00 - Future Features: Single-Flight Mutations and Islands